 Periods of absence during a semester must be approved by the student's program committee.
-If a program of study must be interrupted for one semester, the student may apply for a leave of absence.
-However, this leave status cannot exceed one semester, not including summer.
+If a program of study must be interrupted for one semester, the student may apply for a leave of absence (LOA).
+Students may apply for up to two leave of absence requests totaling one semester each, during the time in their program.
+Therefore, the total leave status cannot exceed two semesters total, not including summer.
 An application for leave status, endorsed by the members of the student's program committee and the Degree Coordinator, must be approved by the Dean of the Graduate College.
-This request must be filed and approved before the first day of classes of the semester in which the leave is being requested.
+This request must be filed and approved Leave is being requested.
+Having an approved Leave of Absence by the Graduate College will enable students to re-enter their program without re-applying to the university.